-You don't need to spend a lot of time on social media if you don't want to.
-Just be consistent and make sure the content you post is quality driven over quantity.
-It’s hard to remember, I forget often.
-So, I repeat… Consistency, quality forget quantity!
+You don't need to spend all day on social media if you don't want to.
+Just be consistent and ensure content is quality-driven over quantity-driven.
+Consistency and quality, forget quantity!

 How often to ‘plug in’:

-You are going to want to check on social channels daily to communicate with your followers, but that doesn't mean you have to get crazy with it.
+You will want to check on social channels daily to communicate with your followers, but that doesn't mean you have to get crazy with it.
 Learn more about commenting on social media and how to get your followers to see your posts.

-You are going to want to get on once a week to look things over to determine what’s working and what isn't.
-This will take a little longer.
+You will want to get on once a week to look things over to determine what’s working and what isn't (I’m talking about analytics).
 You’ll need to study how things went and make notes about them.
-Adjust your strategy plan every quarter if needed but don’t do it too often.
+Adjust your strategy plan every quarter if required, but don’t do it too often.

-And you are going to want to get on once a month to schedule posts in advance.
-Use Buffer, it saves a lot of time or use Facebook’s built-in scheduler.
+And you will want to get on once a month to schedule posts in advance.
+Use something like Buffer.
+It saves a lot of time or use Facebook’s built-in scheduler.

 And there you go!
 Good luck, and let me know if you have any questions.